 Original Scripted Live-Action Content

-Diary of a Female President
+Diary of a Future President

 Elena, played by Tess Romero, is a 12-year-old Cuban-American girl who knows she’s destined to be the President of the United States — if she makes it through middle school.
-Created by Ilana Peña (writer, Crazy Ex-Girlfriend), Diary of a Female President will also feature Gina Rodriguez (Jane the Virgin) as grown-up Elena during her Presidential campaign.
+Created by Ilana Peña (writer, Crazy Ex-Girlfriend), Diary of a Future President will also feature Gina Rodriguez (Jane the Virgin) as grown-up Elena during her Presidential campaign.

 Lady and the Tramp